Killing of Zijie Yan

 On August 28, 2023, Zijie Yan, an associate professor at the University of North Carolina (UNC) in Chapel Hill, North Carolina, United States, was shot and killed on campus.
 34-year-old Tailei Qi, one of his graduate students, was arrested and charged with first-degree murder.
 The shooting sent the university into lockdown for three hours.
+On September 18, 2026, Qi was found "not guilty by reason of insanity" by a North Carolina state superior court judge.

 Persons involved

 Zijie Yan

-Zijie Yan (严资杰; – August 28, 2023) was from the city of Jingmen, Hubei Province in central China.
-He received dual bachelor's degrees in materials and computer science in 2005 and a master's degree in physical electronics in 2007 from the Huazhong University of Science and Technology in Wuhan, Hubei Province.
-He completed his PhD at Rensselaer Polytechnic Institute in 2011.
-While still learning English, he published 17 research articles during his time at Rensselaer.
-As a postdoctoral fellow at the University of Chicago from 2011 to 2015, he helped develop a new material called optical matter consisting of metal nanoparticles held together by light.
-He was an assistant professor at Clarkson University from 2015 to 2019.
+Zijie Yan (严资杰; – August 28, 2023) was a Chinese materials engineer from the city of Jingmen, Hubei Province.

+Yan graduated from the Huazhong University of Science and Technology in Wuhan, receiving bachelor's degrees with majors in materials and computer science in 2005, as well as a master's degree in physical electronics in 2007.

+Yan travelled to the United States for doctoral studies.
+He received a Doctor of Philosophy in materials engineering from Rensselaer Polytechnic Institute in 2011.
+His doctoral dissertation was titled Particle generation by pulsed excimer laser ablation in liquid: Hollow structures and laser-induced reactions (2011).
+His doctoral advisor was Douglas B. Chrisey.
+He also published 17 research articles during his time at Rensselaer.

+As a postdoctoral fellow at the University of Chicago from 2011 to 2015, Yan helped develop a new material called optical matter consisting of metal nanoparticles held together by light.
+He was an assistant professor at Clarkson University in Potsdam, New York, from 2015 to 2019.

 Beginning in 2019, Yan was an associate professor in the Department of Applied Physical Sciences at the University of North Carolina at Chapel Hill, running a lab that conducted nanoparticle research with optical tweezers (lasers).
 He lived in Apex, North Carolina, and had two young daughters.
 Friends and colleagues described him as always warm and enthusiastic about his research.